detapundit/PG-DBA/Module-01-Intro-RDBMS-Postgres-History-Features.md

 | NoSQL | Document, key-value, column, graph | MongoDB, Redis, Cassandra, Neo4j |
 | NewSQL | Distributed + SQL + ACID | CockroachDB, YugabyteDB, TiDB |

-**Trainer note:** Since your audience will likely include people transitioning from MongoDB/MySQL, this is a good place to briefly contrast the relational model's fixed schema and join-based querying against the document model's flexible schema.

 ### A.3 The Relational Model